astropy/photutils/benchmarks/README.md

 - the per-call cost of the single-source centroid functions (`centroid_com`, `centroid_quadratic`, `centroid_1dg`, and
   `centroid_2dg`), with and without an error array
-- `centroid_sources` at many positions for each centroid function and `n_threads` value (with speedups relative to the first `n_threads` value).
-The per-source computations are Python-level and hold the GIL, so `n_threads` speedups are expected primarily on free-threaded Python builds.
+- `centroid_sources` at many positions for each centroid function.

 ```bash
 python benchmarks/bench_centroids.py